ciur/papermerge/README.md

 * [Donate via Paypal](https://www.paypal.com/paypalme/eugenciur)
 * [Sponsor via Github](https://github.com/sponsors/ciur)

+## Roadmap / Year 2025

+For project's roadmap, which describes features to be developed in year 2025, check: https://docs.papermerge.io/3.3/roadmap/

 ## Contributing

 We welcome contributions!
 In general, if change is very small, like fixing a